-Donated Property Valuation - When the Corporation receives donated property, a Broker's Price Opinion (the "BPO") is obtained.
+Donated Property Valuation - When the Corporation receives donated property, a Broker's Price Opinion (the "BPO") is obtained, which estimates the acquisition value.
 The BPO typically offers a range of values.
 The property is booked at the lowest value in the range offered in the BPO.